varshith1323/Cache-Simulator/README.md

 <li>Enter the data and results will be displayed in the terminal</li>
 </ol>

-->IMT2021066_IMT2021067_IMT2021078_Report.pdf contains detalied overview of results and observation
+(Report.pdf contains detalied overview of results and observation)